stevana/hot-swapping-state-machines2/README.md

 interesting to work on, please do feel free to get in [touch](https://stevana.github.io/about.html)!

-Let me leave you with one closing question: in a world where software systems are expected to evolve over time, wouldn't it be neat if we could typecheck our code *across versions*, as opposed to merely typechecking a version of the code in isolation from the next?
+Let me close by trying to tie it back to Barbara Liskov's remark about the need for more complete programming languages.
+In a world where software systems are expected to evolve over time, wouldn't it be neat if programming languages provided some notion of upgrade and could typecheck our code *across versions*, as opposed to merely typechecking a version of the code in isolation from the next?

 [^1]: State machines might seem like low-level clumsy way of programming, but